secbrief/secbrief.github.io/README.md

 ### Section 9 - Changes to This Privacy Policy

-SecBrief.org reserves the right to modify this privacy policy at any time, so please review it frequently.
+C-Cherry.com reserves the right to modify this privacy policy at any time, so please review it frequently.
 Changes and clarifications will take effect immediately upon their posting on the website.
-If changes are made to this policy, SecBrief.org will notify you here that it has been updated, so that you are aware of what information SecBrief.org collects, how it uses what it collects, and under what circumstances, if any, SecBrief.org uses and/or discloses the infomration.
+If changes are made to this policy, C-Cherry.com will notify you here that it has been updated, so that you are aware of what information C-Cherry.com collects, how it uses what it collects, and under what circumstances, if any, C-Cherry.com uses and/or discloses the infomration.

 QUESTIONS AND CONTACT INFORMATION

-Email: secbrief@users.noreply.github.com
+Email: c-cherry@users.noreply.github.com

-Last modified **27-May-2014**.
+Last modified **17-April-2014**.

 # Terms of Service
 ### Overview

-This website is operated by SecBrief.org.
-Throughout the site, the terms “we”, “us” and “our” refer to SecBrief.org.
-SecBrief.org offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.
+This website is operated by C-Cherry.com.
+Throughout the site, the terms "C. Cherry", “we”, “us” and “our” refer to C-Cherry.com.
+C-Cherry.com offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.

 By visiting our site, you engage in our “Service” and agree to be bound by the following terms and conditions (“Terms of Service”, “Terms”), including those additional terms and conditions and policies referenced herein and/or available by hyperlink.
 These Terms of Service apply to all users of the site, including without limitation users who are browsers, vendors, customers, merchants, and/ or contributors of content.